 The archaic monolith of Hollywood is so averse to change, though, that Final Draft still has such a strong foothold as the standard.
 Still, there are plenty of pros who have made the switch to Fade In.

 Remember, no matter what you use; it’s the story that counts.

 A very capable and easy to use script writing software, Movie Magic Screenwriter is the Windows to Final Draft's Mac.
-It allows more customization and automatically double spaces after every period.
-That’s an issue that comes up in every writers' room that uses Final Draft.

 If you want something more advanced, but with fewer bugs and crashes than Final Draft, Movie Magic Screenwriter is the script writing software for you.